darrenjw/scala-course/Setup.md

 ### Download and install sbt

 `sbt` is the Scala build tool.
 You should download, install and test this before the course starts.
 The *testing* part is particularly important, as it will download and cache a lot of Scala libraries on your system ready for use during the course.
-See my [sbt instalation page](sbt/Readme.md) for further details.
+See my [sbt installation page](sbt/Readme.md) for further details.

 ### Install a Scala IDE